benediktbwimmer/viz-lecture/README.md

 - A global annual temperature averages plot loaded from a .csv file

-- An earthquake magnitude plot of the last 24 hours, dynamically fetching the data from an API

 ### Stage 2

 Contains a jupyter notebook showcasing: